Information for Foster Youth

 - California Foster Care Ombudsman’s Office: Focuses on foster youth rights and facts.
 Free Help Line: 1-877-846-1602

-- California County Independent Living Program (ILP) Coordinators
+- California County Independent Living Program (ILP) and List of County Coordinators

 - Legal Services For Children: Legal Services for Children provides free legal and social services to children and youth under 18 years old in the San Francisco Bay Area.

 - National Center for Youth Law: A private, non-profit law office serving the legal needs of children and their families.

 - NextUp - offers eligible current and former foster youth support services that could help with books and supplies, transportation, tutoring, food, and emergency housing.